khantilchoksi/Slack-Bot/Design.md

 ### Bot's Design Pattern: Conversationists Bot
   * Our bot will converse with the user and keep the conversational state intact.
 Since the Bot will learn from what the user wishes to do and react accordingly, we will follow the Conversationist Bot pattern.The Bot will have to remember the knowledge of the conversation in terms of what has been said from the previous conversation, in order to carry out some subtasks in some use cases.

-## 3. Three Use Cases:
+## 3. Use Cases:
 ### Use Case I : Creating templates for new message board
   **(i) Preconditions:**
    User must have a team created on the Trello and should have invited the bot into the channel for their Trello team.

   **(ii) Main Flow:**
  * User will request to create a new board with specific name [S1].
- * Bot will provide  possible pre-defined options for the different templates for the board [S2].
+ * Bot will provide possible pre-defined options for different templates for the board [S2].
- * Bot further asks for the modifications required to in the template [S3].
+ * Bot further asks for the modifications required to the template [S3].
  * Bot then creates the board and returns the url of the board [S4].

 **(iii) Subflows**